-“I’m a Barbie girl in a Barbie world…” This iconic lyric from Aqua’s hit song, “Barbie Girl,” has been etched into our hearts, forever returning us to a world of nostalgia.
-For decades, Barbie has been associated with vibrant pink, which once symbolized femininity.
+“I’m a Barbie enthusiast in a Barbie-inspired realm…” These catchy lyrics from Aqua’s popular song, “Barbie Girl,” instantly transport us to a world of nostalgia.
+Barbie, the iconic doll, has long been associated with vibrant pink, which was once synonymous with femininity.

-Fast forward to July 2023, and the pink fever is back.
-But this time, it’s not just the ladies rocking it, boys, gentlemen, and elderly men rocking it, too, all for the premiere of The Barbie Movie.
-But what changed?
-How did the color pink, once confined to a stereotypical notion of femininity, now unite everyone in a joyful celebration?
+Fast forward to July 2023, and the pink fever is making a comeback.
+However, this time, it’s not just women embracing the color.
+Men of all ages are proudly donning pink attire, eagerly anticipating the premiere of The Barbie Movie.
+But what sparked this shift?
+How did the color pink, previously linked to a stereotypical view of femininity, now bring everyone together in a joyous celebration?

 Let’s dive right in

 5 PR Insights That Brands Can Learn From The Barbie Movie

 Beyond the glitz and glamour of Hollywood, the Barbie Movie’s marketing team leveraged several creative strategies that have left a lasting impact on audiences worldwide.
 Here are five insights we think brands should consider to help scale their marketing campaigns.

 The Barbie brand has long been at the forefront of promoting inclusivity, and the newest Barbie Movie continued this tradition by championing diversity both on and off-screen.
 By creating diverse dolls representative of all women, with 35 skin tones, 97 hairstyles, and nine body types, Barbie set the stage for a movie that resonates with diverse audiences.
 Moreover, the film’s creators collaborated with multicultural artists, ensuring authentic representation and making audiences feel seen and included.